GaborSzalay/Coding-dojo-katas/kata001-supermarket-pricing.md

 * package - 5 pieces
 * kg - 1000 g

-Finally please calculate the total price of the new list.
-It should be 176.45 EUR
+Finally please calculate the prices of the new list.
+Total price should be 176.45 EUR.
+Discounted price should be: 176.21 EUR

 ## User story 7 - *Currency exchange*

+Please enable customers to pay in other currencies such as dollar or pound.
+Apply the following exchange rate list on shopping carts and display the prices in all available currencies.
+* EUR 1 - USD 1.06
+* EUR 1 - GBP 0.87